rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

  ``{Pts()}``

 This is an XPath substitution.
-Various types of substitutions are in the mapping policy language, each of which are in curly braces ``{}``.
+Various types of substitutions are in the mapping policy language, each of which is in curly braces ``{}``.
 Substitutions are only allowed in the local part of the mapping policy.
 They help set values for local attributes because they are always replaced or substituted by other content.
 For XPath substitution,